 If the nail fold becomes infected, symptoms of infection are increasing pain, swelling and redness near the ingrown nail, and yellow or green pus near the nail or under the nearby skin.
 If the infection is getting worse, you may have a throbbing pain, redness spreading over the toe, or a high temperature (fever).

 Antibiotics may be needed to treat infection.
-It can also help to soak your feet in warm salty water, then carefully dry and rest your feet.
+It can also help to soak your feet in warm salty water, then carefully dry your feet.

 - You have persistent and troublesome symptoms from the ingrown nail.

 - You have symptoms of infection (as above).
-If you also have diabetes or a poor immune system, see a doctor urgently, as infections will need treating quickly.
+If you also have diabetes or a poor immune system (immunosuppression), see a doctor urgently, as infections will need treating quickly.

 For persistent ingrown toenails

-It may be necessary to remove part of the nail.
+Removing part of the nail may be necessary.
 The usual procedure is as follows:

 - The toenail is then cut with scissors longways a few millimetres in from the offending edge.